Custom Field Types | Yext Hitchhikers Platform

 Once you’ve added and defined all of your subfields, click “Save”.

-Go to Knowledge Graph > Configuration > Fields to add a Custom Field instance of this type.
+Go to Content > Configuration > Fields to add a Custom Field instance of this type.